Net Worth

 How Does Kimmo Timonen Spend His Money?

-Kimmo was not known to throw his money around; instead, he invested it in various businesses and properties.
-He owns property in Finland and the United States, specifically in Chicago, where he went after he retired.
+Kimmo was not known to be extravagant with his money; instead, he invested it in various businesses and properties.
+He owns property in Finland and the United States, specifically in Chicago, where he relocated after retiring.

 Summary

-Timonen’s hockey career ended triumphantly, skating around the ice with the Stanley Cup after the Chicago Blackhawks defeated the Tampa Bay Lightnings.
-It was Chicago’s third championship in six years but Timonen’s only one in 16 NHL seasons.
+Timonen’s hockey career ended triumphantly, skating around the ice with the Stanley Cup after the Chicago Blackhawks defeated the Tampa Bay Lightning.
+It was Chicago’s third championship in six years, but Timonen’s only one in 16 seasons in the NHL.
 Soon after, the 40-year-old defenceman announced his retirement and lives happily in Haddonfield, New Jersey, with his wife and three children.

 Kimmo Timonen’s net worth is estimated to be $44 Million.